 They often have a carry strap, making them easy to lug around while also holding a toddlers hand or carrying a baby.

 A lightweight umbrella stroller is different than a pocket stroller which has a tri-fold, making it ultra compact and fits in the overhead bin on the airplane.
 Lightweight umbrella strollers and pocket strollers make the best strollers for airplane travel.

 The best umbrella stroller for travel is one that is highly rated, lightweight and has some additional features.
 Some of the travel umbrella strollers in this list will even work as a travel stroller for newborns.

 Gone are the days where buying an umbrella stroller means your only options are the cheap ones from Walmart.
 Now parents can still get a lightweight umbrella stroller under 14 pounds that has room for baby travel essentials and even reclines for naps.

 Maclaren has long been known for their excellent umbrella strollers.
-This Maclaren Quest has a full recline that can accommodate newborns and up to 55 lbs.
+This Maclaren Techno XT has a full recline that can accommodate newborns and up to 55 lbs.
 It has a built-in Newborn Safety System and is also compatible with the Maclaren Carrycot.
-It also has an large extendable canopy with sun visor and extendable leg rest to keep littles ones comfortable.
+It also has a head hugger, a large extendable canopy with sun visor and extendable leg rest to keep littles ones comfortable.

 With a one hand fold, carry strap and an included rain cover, this umbrella stroller is great for travel.